arpa2/tlspool/doc/socketprotocol.rst

 Commands and responses
 ======================

-Every command sent to the TLS pool is dignified with precisely one response.
+Every command sent to the TLS Pool is dignified with precisely one response.
 This response is either a notification of ERROR or SUCCESS, but depending on the commmand sent it may also take another shape.
 For example, the PING command returns the same PING message format that it received, filled with